hyperStroop/hyperStroop/Architecture.markdown

 Owner: John

-A starting point for the game with HTML components:
+A starting point for the game with HTML components that will be shared on each page:
 * Logo (if pressed on any page, will return the user to the tutorial page)
 * Header
 * Footer with link to GitHub.